opencog/learn/README-Calibration.md

 different training algorithms perform, how large a corpus is neeed to get good results, and other related questions.

-As of 2021, we are still setting up the infrastruture to do the above.
+Informally, the idea of calibration here is just as with any other
-Once this is done (real soon now?) the project can resume training runs.
+instrument: you measure a "known quantity", and make sure that the instrument is reading it accurately.
+In this case, the "known quantity" is a known grammar, and the instrument is the grammar-learning system.

-Please contact via email or discord opencog chat for details.
+As of May 2021, the infrastruture to do the above is more or less complete, and mostly automated, and some early calibration runs have been performed.
+Lessons learned so far are given below, right after a quick overview of the processing stages.

 Processing Overview
 -------------------